 We met every three to four weeks at Warstock Community Centre and St Bedes Church to stitch wildflower designs.

-The metre meadow artworks have been created for the wider community and visitors to enjoy (including the bees!) and will form part of the ‘Brighten Up Brandwood outdoor art gallery during the Commonwealth Games (in window displays) and then in window displays around Billesley.
+The metre meadow artworks were created for the wider community and visitors to enjoy (including the bees!) and formed part of the ‘Brighten Up Brandwood outdoor art gallery during the Commonwealth Games (in window displays).
+They went on display as a set in Yardley Wood Library for three wees in October 2022.

 Collaboration with The Patchwork Meadow